python-trio/trio/docs/source/tutorial.rst

 be interleaved – but with great power comes great responsibility.
 With threads, the runtime environment is responsible for making sure that each thread gets its fair share of running time.
-With trio, if some task runs off and  without executing a yield point, then... all your other tasks will just have to wait.
+With trio, if some task runs off and does stuff for seconds on end without executing a yield point, then... all your other tasks will just have to wait.

 Here's an example of how this can go wrong.
 Take our :ref:`example from above <tutorial-example-tasks-intro>`, and replace the calls to